Continuing Education Activity

 Insulin is considered the most potent anabolic hormone known until today, and its effects on the body are necessary for tissue development, growth, and maintenance of glucose homeostasis.
 Insulin action starts by binding to two cell receptors, which are alpha and beta, that are linked by two disulfide bonds into a complex that is a heterotetrameric membrane.

 The conformational change of the binding between insulin and the alpha and beta receptors enables ATP to bind and activate tyrosine kinase, which causes receptor autophosphorylation.
 Through activation of these signaling pathways, insulin has a potent regulation metabolic effect.

 Insulin can affect every tissue in the body either directly or indirectly.
 But in this review, we will address the metabolic effects of this hormone on the liver, skeletal muscle, and adipose tissue.
-The effects of insulin on the metabolism of glucose are the following: Stimulation of the synthesis of glycogen, increased glycolysis in fat and muscle, increased glucose transport into fat and muscle and glycogenolysis and gluconeogenesis inhibition.
+The effects of insulin on glucose metabolism are the following: Stimulation of the synthesis of glycogen, increased glycolysis in fat and muscle, increased glucose transport into fat and muscle, and inhibition of glycogenolysis and gluconeogenesis.